PeFox/DySeq_script/README.md

 Please note, a full R-script of this vignette is provided under the name DySeq_script_v0.1.R in this repository!

-This Vignette provides a hands-on-tutorial for all analyses covered in
+This vignette provides a hands-on-tutorial for all analyses covered in

 "Analyzing dyadic sequence data - research questions and implied statistical models" by  --- blinded for reviewing --- published in --- still in review ---

-Please make sure to install all required packages, including the "Dyseq", which provides the example data!
+Please make sure to install all required packages, including "Dyseq", which provides the example data!

 __Content__